 The total cost of applying for an employment-based green card varies depending on the category under which you’re applying.
 You can expect to pay $1,225 for your green card application, but your employer could face additional filing fees and labor certification costs, potentially driving the total cost to around $10,000.

 In either case, your filing fees are nonrefundable, so it’s important to get your application right the first time.
-For a rate of $950 (separate from the required government fees above), Boundless helps you complete your entire green card application — including all required forms and supporting documents.
+For a rate of $950, or $190 per month (separate from the required government fees above), Boundless helps you complete your entire green card application — including all required forms and supporting documents.
 Learn more, or check your eligibility without providing any personal or financial information.

 The application process you’ll follow will depend on where you currently live: